w0nk0/obsidian-bracelet/test-vaults/Test Data.md

 # Test Data for Obsidian Vault Merger

 ## Overview
-This directory contains realistic test data for testing the obsidian-vault-integrator functionality.
+This directory contains realistic test data for testing the obsidian-bracelet functionality.

 ## Test Vaults